jannikmi/life-compendion/README.md

 - How to pick a partner?

-The being at one point will be assigned tasks it needs to work through.
+The being at one point will have to complete tasks.

 - How to learn efficiently?
 - How to work efficiently?
 - How to prioritise things?

+Optimising oneself and the immediate surroundings (local) has limitations.
+A reference to game theory: the individual can be seen as a player in a game with rules.
+When the rules are fixed the individual player can optimise the outcome by understanding the game/rules and choosing the optimal actions.
+In the game of life not all but many rules (society, economy) are man-made and can be challenged.
+So the optimisation problem becomes even more complex, because possible actions include changing the rules of life.

+- How should the world be for an ideal life?
-- How can we improve the world?
+- How can we improve the world towards the ideal?
 - How to design robust systems?
+- How much time should one spend in changing the existing system?
+- How to balance holistic (altruistic) vs. atomistic (egoistic) actions?
+By giving yourself up easily, no one benefits.

 ## How to strike the right balance?

-Equilibrium, Balance
+- Equilibrium, Balance
-Stability
+- Stability
-Robustness
+- Robustness

 https://de.wikipedia.org/wiki/Mesotes